Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 You could also build your hook around an intriguing central conflict.
 For example, here’s a hook example for Liane Moriarty’s Nine Perfect Strangers:

-Instantly, one can feel tension arising from the participants' desperate yearning for healing, juxtaposed with the mysterious and questionable nature of the leader who is tasked with providing it.
+Instantly, one can feel tension arising from the participants' desperate yearning for healing, juxtaposed with the unknown methods the resort will use to help them achieve their goals.

 A compelling question

 Perhaps your book's driving force isn't much of a conflict, but rather a question.
-So let’s look at a potential hook for the historical fiction novel Daisy Jones & The Six by Taylor Jenkins Reid:
+Let’s look at a potential hook for Taylor Jenkins Reid’s historical fiction novel Daisy Jones & The Six:

 Ud48cps7Ygw Video Thumb

-1. Check out these 48 irresistible book hook examples and get inspired to craft your own.
+1. Check out these 48 irresistible samples of book hooks and get inspired to craft your own.

-Perfecting your hook might take a while, but it’s hands-down the most important part of your pitch as it gets the agent to read the rest of the letter, so it’s worth putting some effort into getting it right.
-If you’re unsure whether it’s “grabby” enough, try testing it out on your friends — or better yet, have an experienced editor take a look.
+Perfecting your hook might take a while, but it’s hands down the most important part of your pitch as it’ll compel the agent to read the rest of your letter.
+If you’re unsure whether your hook is “grabby” enough, try testing it out on your friends — or better yet, have an experienced editor take a look.

 You can find more tips and hook examples in our Insider's Guide to Querying, which you can download for free below.